 In order to be forced entry and ballistic resistant (FE/BR) certified, doors have to pass a grueling series of tests performed to the US State Department Forced Entry standard, SD-STD-01.01 Rev. G. This is the testing performed on doors installed in US embassies around the world, as well as other important government offices and facilities.
 There are three forced entry levels: five minute, fifteen minute, and sixty minute.

-The Shield Embassy Series door is rated to the five (5) minute level while the Shield Fortress Series is rated to the fifteen minute (15) level.
+The Shield Embassy Series door is rated to the five (5) minute level and consists of 0.5 man-hours of attack time while the Shield Fortress Series is rated to the fifteen minute (15) level and consists of 4.5 man-hours of attack time.
+The State Department standard also holds an equivalency to the ASTM F3038 - 14 standard, so Shield doors also meet ASTM F30308.

 Forced entry tests involve a team of attackers trying to breach the door by exploiting weak points in the allotted amount of time.
 A five minute test consists of a five minute attack on the lock side of the door, five minutes in the center of the door, and five minutes on the hinge side of the door.
 Naturally, the fifteen minute test consists of fifteen minutes spent on each attack point.